Plaza Mayor, Lima: History

 In 1622, the Metropolitan Cathedral of Lima is completed.
 This church still stands today on the plaza.

 In the early nineteenth century, chef Juan José Cabezudo had a food stall in the Escribanos portal, a place very close to the plaza, where he served typical Peruvian dishes, including tamales.

 In 1821, José de San Martín proclaimed the Independence of Peru on this plaza.
 After this historic event, the flag of the new republic was paraded around the plaza.

 In 1855, President Ramón Castilla inaugurated the first public gas lighting system which were first installed on the light posts of the plaza.
 Also at this time, gardens were planted on the plaza as up until this time it was made of pavement.
 In 1860, the first rail ways for trams were installed on the plaza.

 In 1922, construction of the Archbishop's Palace of Lima was completed.
 In 1938, the Government Palace was completed and in 1944 the Municipal Palace was completed.

+During the Internal conflict in Peru, the square was attacked by car bombs on June 7, 1985, and on July 14, 1986.